makrai/notes/speer12-conceptNet.md

   * create public information displays by reading text about people and projects from a knowledge base (Havasi+ 2011)
 * both specific facts and the messy, inconsistent world of common sense
-* fork: Should we make sure to distinguish the eating utensil from the branching of a path?
+* polisemy, e.g. fork: eating utensil ?= branching of a path

 # 2. Motivation for ConceptNet 5

 * goals
   * include knowledge from other crowd-sourced knowledge
     * particularly data mined from Wiktionary and Wikipedia
   * add links to other resources such as DBPedia (Auer+ 2007), Freebase (Bollacker+ 2008), and WordNet (Fellbaum, 1998)
   * support machine-reading tools
     * such as ReVerb (Etzioni+ 2008),